eth-protocol-fellows/cohort-one/notes/j-cook/SSZ_notes.md

 For the light client server, we do not need to conduct any actual proofs, but we do need to serialize the `state` object and determine the generalized indices for the `next_sync_committee` and `finalized_root` fields, so that the multiproofs can be achieved by the light client after receiving the update object from the light server. [ssz_rs](https://github.com/ralexstokes/ssz_rs) appears to have the required functionality to SSZ serialize the `state` object.
 Below I have listed each of the keys in the `state` object and their types.

 This is all required to populate the `finality branch` and `next_sync_comittee_branch` fields in the `LightClientUpdate` struct served by the light server to the light client.
 These fields take as vectors of 32Byte values, with the vector length being equal to floor(log2(generalized_index)).
 This length is the number of nodes required to validate the content of `finalized_root` or `next_sync_comittee_index` in the Merkle-tree representation of the `beacon_state`.
 The hash of each of the nodes along the branch joining these leaves to the state root are the contents of the vector contained in `light_client_update`.
 There are several packages available in Rust for serializing the beacon_state obejct usign SSZ: ssz_rs, ethereum_consensus and Lighthouse's ssz.
 The former is the simplest and the code is relatively easy to understand, but it has an unresolvable dependency conflict with Lighthouse (`funty`). ethereum-consensus does not yet allow multiproofs, but will soon.
-This leaves Lighthouse's SSZ code as the primary option, with the only drawback being that it is quite opaque and hard to understand.
+Unfortunately, Lighhouse's source code does not include generalizable ssz serialization or merkleization code, only specific implementations for the deposit contract.
+Therefore, the best option seems t be to build and implement some bespoke functions in the light client repo.

 ```Rust